 - Applicants will also need to include an Affidavit sworn before a notary public, by a Home Improvement Salesperson located in and licensed to engage in the Home Improvement business in the District of Columbia, certifying that the applicant will be employed by the Home Improvement Contractor.

-- Lastly, the applicant will have to provide three digital passport photos, and a copy of their legal identification containing applicant’s name, current address, and photograph.
+- Lastly, the applicant will have to provide three digital passport photos, and a copy of their legal identification containing the applicant’s name, current address, and photograph.

 Licensing and Registration Fee Summary